-Simply put, this invention helps vendors and customers by transforming their learning cycle: It compresses the time and steps between setting business objectives, creating effective products and services, and improving them continuously.
+Simply put, this invention helps vendors and customers by steps between setting business objectives, creating effective products and services, and improving them continuously.
 It also alters their roles: Customers become partners in the improvement process along with vendors and distributors.